1830s

-The 1830s (pronounced "eighteen-thirties") was a decade of the Gregorian calendar that began on January 1, 1830, and ended on December 31, 1839.
+The 1830s (pronounced "eighteen-thirties") was the decade that began on January 1, 1830, and ended on December 31, 1839.

-In this decade, the world saw a rapid rise of imperialism and colonialism, particularly in Asia and Africa.
+In this decade, the world saw a rapid rise in imperialism and colonialism, particularly in Asia and Africa.
 Britain saw a surge of power and world dominance, as Queen Victoria took to the throne in 1837.
 Conquests took place all over the world, particularly around the expansion of the Ottoman Empire and the British Raj.
-New outposts and settlements flourished in Oceania, as Europeans began to settle over Australia and New Zealand.
+New outposts and settlements flourished in Oceania, as Europeans began to settle over Australia, New Zealand, Canada and the United States.